Updated December 6, 2024

 • emergency medical insurance policy number and toll-free number

 On my last trip, I carried five copies.
 One was in each of my two bags next to the laminated copy of the information page from my passport.
-Another was in my wallet, one in the pocket of my phone case, and the other in my passport sleeve.
+Another was in my wallet, one in the pocket of my wallet phone case, and the other in my passport sleeve.
 Overkill?
 Perhaps, but chances are one of these will always be accessible to myself (or others if I’m not in a position to speak for myself).

 laminated-emergency-contact-card